Your cart is currently empty.

 This project facilitates learning to analyze the sentiments of the user by a tweet.
 As a part of the project, the learners will be required to successfully integrate Twitter API and utilize PHP or Python to build a server-side code.

 This project has been included to help the learners to combine Spark SQL with ETL applications, perform real-time data analysis, deploy machine learning algorithms, perform batch analysis, build visualizations, and process graphs.

 Via Intellipaat PeerChat, you can interact with your peers across all classes and batches and even our alumni.
 Collaborate on projects, share job referrals & interview experiences, compete with the best, make new friends — the possibilities are endless and our community has something for everyone!

-This training course is designed to help you clear the Cloudera Spark and Hadoop Developer Certification (CCA175) exams.
+This training program in Pune is designed to help you clear the Cloudera Spark and Hadoop Developer Certification (CCA175) exams.
 The entire training course content is in line with these certification programs and helps you clear these certification exams with ease and get the best jobs in the top MNCs.